Cholinergic Drugs for Alzheimer's Disease : From Central Cholinergic Neurotransmission to Drug Therapies and Natural Products with Multitarget Actions

 1. Introduction

-2. Current hypothesis for Alzheimer's Disease progression
+2. Current hypothesis for AD progression

 3. Neurotransmitter (NT) systems and peripheral nerve system (PNS)

-4. ACh receptors in Ach transmission
+4. ACh receptors in ACh transmission

 5. Choline esterase